Prarthna-design/Matplotlib/README.md

-added code to combine data tinto a single preview added code to display the data table for preview added code to check the number of mice
+added code to combine data tinto a single preview added code to display the data table for preview added code to check the number of mice added code to get the duplicate mice by ID number that hows upo for Mouce ID and Timepoint